wcroachie/webp-ios/readme.txt

 It uses webassembly and the module pulled from the "examples" folder in the chromium source code.

-it hooks the HTMLCanvasPrototype so it isn't exactly a great solution but it works until webkit decides to support webp encoding for canvases. enjoy!
+it hooks the HTMLCanvasElement prototype so it isn't exactly a great solution but it works until webkit decides to support webp encoding for canvases. enjoy i guess